Book – The 4 Hour Work Week

 The Low Information Diet –

-- Develop the habit of asking yourself, “Will I definitely use this information for something immediate and important?” – just-in-time information instead of just-in-case information.
+- Develop the habit of asking yourself, “Will I use this information for something immediate and important?” – just-in-time information instead of just-in-case information.

 Outsourcing Life –

 - If you spend your time, worth $20–25 per hour, doing something that someone else will do for $10 per hour, it’s simply a poor use of resources.